Stampin’ Up! Jolly Holly with Traditions of Christmas for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Best Butterflies for the Inkin’ Krew Blog Hop
+Cake Celebrations for the Inkin’ Krew Blog Hop

-Good morning!
-Welcome to the February Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Celebrate Spring” and I used the sweet Stampin’ Up!
-Best Butterflies bundle to make a simple fun fold Birthday card.
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+Good Morning!
+Welcome to the December Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “Celebrate” and I used the pretty Stampin’ Up!
+Cake Celebrations bundle from the latest Online Exclusives release to make an Anniversary card.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 On With The Hop!
-Click on the Next Blog button to move forward to Mary Deatherage’ project or click the Previous Blog button to move back to see the project that Tara Carpenter created.
+Click on the Next Blog button to move forward to Karen’s project or click the Previous Blog button to move back to see the project that AnnLouise created.

 If you get lost along the way, here are the participants for the hop: